 It’s Never Too Late.
 First off, let me tell you it’s never too late to get clear and pursue what makes you happy, fulfilled—so you can live your purpose.
 And have a good time doing it.
 I know, it’s hard not to judge yourself but this won’t do you one ounce of good.
 This may sound like tough love, and it is—what’s important is that you face your uniqueness and the challenges that accompany being this way so you can help yourself blossom.

 Give yourself some time to make the change, but be persist.

 Seek expert help to gain clarity, get on purpose, connect with

-right relationships and bring your unique talents into the work
+right relationships and bring your unique talents

 These steps will accelerate your efforts.

 You’re worth it.

 – Dr. Jan Hoistad